Exportizer - Query and Export Databases

 This tool can automatically detect the most known image types (JPEG, PNG, GIF, BMP, ICO) in BLOB fields and export them, for example, to HTML or PDF.
 During the export, you can convert BLOB images to another image format.
 [Pro, Enterprise]

-Generally, any BLOB/CLOB data can be exported into individual files, binary or text, within a single export step.
-For images, there is a possibility to change format (e.g. convert bitmaps from BLOBs into .png files) on the fly.
-[Pro, Enterprise]
+Additionally, it is possible to export multiple BLOB or CLOB data to individual files, binary or text.
+For images, there is a possibility to change format (e.g. convert bitmaps to PNG, icons to GIF etc.) on the fly.
+[Pro, Enterprise] » Details...

 Using Calculated Fields

 Export Data from Command Line

 Any supported data export operation can be performed either via the application interface or from the command line.
 Using command line, you can automate your data export operations.
 The command line mode is also useful for developers, because it allows them to launch Exportizer from their own software.

 Another great possibility is using action files.
 An action file contains a set of command line options to perform export operation.
 This is a flexible and convenient solution for export automation.